KLM rapidly scales up customer service with Salesforce.

 When the world was hit by a once-in-a-century crisis, many said how lucky we were to have technology to help us work from home and stay connected to friends.
 But for some industries, it wasn’t that simple.

-By the second week of March, Dutch airline KLM was allowed to run just 10% of scheduled flights, leaving passengers stranded across the world, families separated, and trips on hold indefinitely.
+By the second week of March, KLM Royal Dutch Airlines were allowed to run just 10% of scheduled flights, leaving passengers stranded across the world, families separated, and trips on hold indefinitely.
 And that was just the beginning of a rollercoaster of changing regulations, travel bans, and closing borders throughout the COVID-19 pandemic.

 “When the U.S. announced the travel ban, customer support cases spiked from 5,000 daily cases to 50,000 – with 200,000 more in the queue,” recalled Véronique van Houwelingen-Visser, Salesforce Product Owner at Air France-KLM.
 “At a time when customers were panicking, Salesforce helped us react quickly to handle record-breaking volumes of cases as fast as possible.”